replexica/replexica/readme.md

 # Replexica

-Replexica is an AI-powered i18n engine for React.

 [![GitHub License](https://img.shields.io/github/license/replexica/replexica)](https://github.com/replexica/replexica/blob/main/LICENSE.md)
 [![Release](https://github.com/replexica/replexica/actions/workflows/release.yml/badge.svg)](https://github.com/replexica/replexica/actions/workflows/release.yml)
 ![GitHub last commit](https://img.shields.io/github/last-commit/replexica/replexica)
 ![Pricing](https://img.shields.io/badge/pricing-$0%2Fmo-blue)

+Replexica is an AI-powered i18n engine for building multi-language React apps.

+It ships in two parts:

+1. **Replexica Compiler** - an open-source compiler plugin for React;
+1. **Replexica Cloud** - an AI-powered engine in the cloud that performs translations.

+## Why

 75% of the world doesn't speak English.
 So, if the app is multilingual, it can reach so many more users!

-But, making an app multilingual is a headache: extracting text, managing JSON files, asking a native-speaking friend to double-check the translations...
+But, making an app multilingual is a headache: extracting text, managing JSON files, asking a native-speaking teammate to double-check the translations...
 Oftentimes, it's a lot of work.

-That's where Replexica comes in: it's an AI-powered i18n engine, that integrates with React, to make the app multilingual instantly, and scale to more international users much faster.
+That's where Replexica comes in: it's an AI-powered i18n engine, that integrates with React, to make the app multilingual right during the build, and scale to more international users much faster.

 The best part - *you don't even have to deal with JSON files!*